Home » By Period » Middle Ages » 14 Game-Changing Renaissance Inventions and Discoveries that Shaped Our World

 Their invention revolutionized the way people recorded information and expressed their creativity.

-Over time, improvements were made in pencil production, including the addition of wooden casings that protected the delicate graphite core.
+Over time, pencil production improved, including the addition of wooden casings that protected the delicate graphite core.

 These advancements in pencil technology allowed for more precise and versatile writing and drawing, making the pencil an indispensable tool for artists, architects, and scientists during the Renaissance era.